Resilient (Dope Saint Jude album): Background

 I thought it was an appropriate name because when I was younger my mum use to tell me ‘Catherine you are resilient’ and I didn’t really think I was… being resilient means being able to get over tough situations really quickly and I didn’t think I could do that.

 Singles

 The single "Grrrl Like" was released on September 14, 2018 and was created to reference the underground feminist punk movement from the 90s, Riot Grrrl.
-The song also appeared in the episode The Astronomers in Turtlenecks and featured in a promotional clip in the Apple TV series, Dickinson.
+The song also appeared in the episode The Astronomers in Turtlenecks and was featured in a promotional clip in the Apple TV series, Dickinson.
 The music video was released on 8 October 2018 and directed by Dope Saint Jude.
 The music video showcases black women triumphing in their own terms.